BrandyHaynes-cybertech/home-network-projects-setup-troubleshooting/01-amazon-kids-tablet-mac-address.md

 **Issue:** Amazon Kids tablet repeatedly failed to connect to home Wi-Fi and reach game servers
 **Root Cause:** MAC address randomization conflicting with Eero router device profiles
 **Resolution:** Disabled MAC address randomization on the tablet
-**Time to Resolve:** ~1 hour
+**Time to Resolve:** ~ 30 Minutes

 ---

 ## Problem Description

 A child's Amazon Kids tablet on a home Eero mesh network would frequently fail to connect to the internet.
-The tablet appeared connected to Wi-Fi but displayed a **"Connection Error — Unable to Contact Server"** message, particularly when launching Roblox.
+The tablet appeared connected to Wi-Fi but displayed a **"Connection Error — Unable to Contact Server"** message, even when it was connected to the internet.

 ### Symptoms
 - Tablet showed as connected to Wi-Fi but could not reach the internet
-- Roblox displayed a server connection error on launch
 - Switching to a mobile hotspot then back to home Wi-Fi temporarily fixed the issue
 - Problem returned after every reboot or sleep cycle
 - Date/time settings were correct; restarts did not resolve the issue